Mig-uel/postgres/section-4/README.md

 ```

 In the example above, all records from both tables are returned, even if there are no matches in the other table.

+## Does Order Matter?

+Yes, the order of the tables in the `FROM` and `JOIN` clauses matters.
+The left table is the first table in the `JOIN` clause, and the right table is the second table in the `JOIN` clause.